namsor/namsor-csharp-sdk2/docs/SocialApi.md

             try
             {
-                // [USES 11 UNITS] Infer the likely country and phone prefix, of up to 100 personal names, with a local context (ISO2 country of residence).
+                // [USES 11 UNITS PER NAME] Infer the likely country and phone prefix, of up to 100 personal names, with a local context (ISO2 country of residence).
                 BatchFirstLastNamePhoneCodedOut result = apiInstance.PhoneCodeGeoBatch(batchFirstLastNamePhoneNumberGeoIn);
                 Debug.WriteLine(result);
             }